homearanya/active-escapes/src/pages/tours/vulture-trail.md

       - <strong>2/ 5 - Technicality</strong>.
 Mainly contoured trail with gradual ascent, though there are one or two tricky descents.
   - heading: Trail Terrain
     description:
       - Mountain terrain.
-Starting out at an elevation of around 1700m at the top of Oliviershoek pass, traversing around the tail-end of Sterkfontein dam, and then up the ridge and back down to the Mountain Lodge, also sitting at 1700m altitude.
+Starting at 1700m on the top of Oliviershoek pass, traversing the tail-end of Sterkfontein dam, and then up the ridge and back down to Mountain Lodge, also sitting at an elevation of 1700m.
   - heading: Accommodation
     description:
       - 1 Night in 4-star Comfy Berg Cottages